wangyuantao/azure-rest-api-specs/documentation/README.md

 [Conversation Chapters](#conversation-chapters)

 The input is conversation transcript or chat messages.
-The output is chapters, each chapter contains a title and a context point to the input conversation.
-Use this feature to create a table of content of a conversation.
+The output is chapter title.

 [Conversation Narrative](#conversation-narrative)

 The input is also conversation transcript or chat messages.
-The output is summaries, each summary item contains a summary text and a context point to the input conversation.
+The output is one or a few sentences of summary.
 Use this feature to create call notes, meeting notes or chat summary.

 ### Document Abstractive Summarization
 1. Copy the command below into a text editor.
 The BASH example uses the `\` line continuation character.
 If your console or terminal uses a different line continuation character, use that character.